vuejs/vuepress/packages/docs/docs/guide/deploy.md

 1. Install [Quant CLI](https://docs.quantcdn.io/docs/cli/get-started)

-2. Create a QuantCDN account by [singing up](https://dashboard.quantcdn.io/register)
+2. Create a QuantCDN account by [signing up](https://dashboard.quantcdn.io/register)

 3. Initialize your project with `quant init` and fill in your credentials: